 This is where Fibery shines.
 You can create powerful connected databases.

 Relations are good in Airtable, but there are no relations between bases.
 This block shows all relations between tables in a single base:

 Here is how user stories list looks inside a feature:

 Many things about relations are automatic in Fibery.
 You have the power of relational database in your hands.
 You can create views by related entities, traverse deep hierarchies to extract required information.
-Connect different apps together.
+Connect different spaces together.
 See the whole picture.